TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 <li>

-First we observe that both triple products yield $m \times q$ matrices.
+First we observe that both triple products yield $m \times q$-matrices.
 Then the identity can be proved 'column by column', as the previous one.

 We are done if we can show that